 Violations of Standards of Conduct

 Each employee shall comply with the standards of conduct set out in this policy and with any other policies, regulations, and guidelines that impose duties, requirements, or standards attendant to his or her status as a District employee.
 Violation of any policies, regulations, or guidelines, including intentionally making a false claim, offering a false statement, or refusing to cooperate with a District investigation, may result in disciplinary action, including termination of employment.
-[See DCD and DF series]
+[See DCD, DCE, and DF series]

 Weapons Prohibited